 Supporting this foundation are the six doctrines of:

-While DCT has served the Cedar Crest community from its current location for close to half a century, the organization’s roots in the Dallas area stretch back to the late 19th century.
+While Dallas City Temple has served the Cedar Crest community from its current location for close to half a century, the organization’s roots in the Dallas area stretch back to the late 19th century.
 In the late 1800s, Seventh-Day Adventist laymen came to North Texas to work with, and oversee the first group of converts.

-The first DCT site opened in 1919 in a small tent on Central Avenue, near Littlejohn Drug Store.
+The first church site opened in 1919 in a small tent on Central Avenue, near Littlejohn's Drug Store.
 Ten years later, the church moved into its first permanent building at 1526 South Haskell Avenue.

 Through much of the 20th century, the physical church and its members taught, studied and preached from various sites in South Dallas.
 The church began operations from 1600 Bonnie View Road, in 1971.